skeetio/learngraphql-lessons/1-basics/5-fragments.md

 points: 5
 ```

-## Fragments With Nested Fields
+## Fragments with nested fields

 In a fragment, we can define nested fields as well.
 That's where fragments are starting to be very useful.
-For an example, have a look at the following query:
+As an example, have a look at the following query:

 ~~~
 {